Muhammad540/Zap/README.md

 **Specs:**
 - 16-bit data width
 - Harvard architecture (separate instruction and data memory)
-- Single-cycle execution: one instruction per clock tick
+- Single cycle execution: one instruction per clock tick
-- Two instruction formats: **A-instructions** (addresses/constants) and **C-instructions** (compute)
+- Two instruction formats: **A-instructions** (addresses/variables) and **C-instructions** (compute)
-- Two general-purpose registers (A and D), an ALU, and a Program Counter
+- Two general purpose registers (A and D), an ALU, and a Program Counter
-- Memory-mapped I/O (screen + keyboard)
+- Memory mapped I/O (screen + keyboard)

----

 ## Bottom Up

 Each component is built first and then integrated into a larger one.
-No component was used before being built.

 ```mermaid
 flowchart LR